New Enterprise Allowance

 What is the New Enterprise Allowance?

 The New Enterprise Allowance is a support scheme aimed at potential entrepreneurs aged 18 and over and is currently linked to Jobseeker’s Allowance.
-It was created by the government to provide financial support and practical advice to individuals who wish to set up their own business.
+It was created by the government to provide financial support and practical advice to individuals who wish to set up their own business and is part funded by the European Social Fund.
 It consists of a combination of business mentoring, a weekly allowance, and a business loan.
 As of 2016, the NEA is also available to lone parents receiving Income Support as well as Employment and Support Allowance claimants in the Work Related Activity Group.
 Once you join the scheme, you will be assigned a business mentor who will help you to put together your business plan, and support you in turning your business idea into a reality.
 Your mentor will stay with you, providing ongoing assistance for up to 52 weeks.
 When your business plan has been approved, you will be given access to financial support.
 This comes in the form of a weekly allowance and a start-up loan facility.

 How much could I claim?